-Research sites abroad - The Netherlands, Italy, Belgium, Spain and other European countries
+Research sites abroad - The Netherlands, Italy, Belgium and Spain

 We have now already dispersed bee nests in these countries in a similar fashion and we look forward to giving greater details and locations at the end of this year, with the same purpose of actually seeing what is out there.

 The picture on the left shows the medieval moat site at the bottom of my old farm at Hunkington, where the conditions are very boggy.
 Accordingly, I will now germinate some bog plants here at Hunkington Nurseries, to back plant into the ground next year.
 Additionally, it is worth noting the Alder trees (Alnus glutinosa) to the right of my geriatric Land Rover, will also provide much nourishment of pollen for the Mason bee.